MonyVannn/csci441-teamc-skillbridge/__tests__/README.md

 ## Overview

-This directory contains unit tests for the SkillBridge application using Jest and React Testing Library.
+This directory contains unit and integration tests for the SkillBridge application using Jest and React Testing Library.

 ## Test Files